 Good sleep is critical for your mental and physical health, from boosting brain function to supporting weight loss and helping your body fight off infections.

-While everyone is different, you generally need between 7-9 hours of sleep per night to perform at top notch levels.
-Unfortunately many of us don’t get the rest we need.
+While everyone is different, you generally need between 7-9 hours of sleep per night to stay in tip-top condition.
+Unfortunately many of us don’t get the rest our bodies require every night.

 CBD has emerged as a natural, non-habit-forming solution for those with sleep disorders.
 The science behind the benefits of CBD is still catching up with people’s demand, but it suggests that cannabidiol can tackle some of the most common roots of poor sleep—anxiety and pain.
 The compound even goes the extra mile and help you sleep longer, so you wake up with a refreshed mind ready to take on the day.

-I still have brief episodes of bad sleep here and there but thanks to sleep hygiene and CBD I now know how a good night’s rest feels, and how dramatically it can enhance the quality of life.
-If this chronic insomniac could do it, surely you can too.
+I still have brief episodes of bad sleep from time to time.
+But even the best sleepers have those, right?
+Thanks to a tailored sleep hygiene routine and CBD I now know how a good night’s rest feels, and how dramatically it can enhance the quality of my life.
+If this lifelong insomniac could do it, surely you can too.

 Make sure to check with your physician before trying CBD especially if you’re a new user or take other meds—because it may interact with certain drugs.